Welcome to my first ever blog post!

 I thought long and hard about the first recipe I would share, it needed to be a recipe goes down well every time I make it – it had to be my Sticky Toffee Pudding recipe.

-Whenever I visit my boyfriend’s family they always ask me to make this, they aren’t restricted to a gluten free diet but they definitely think it tastes every bit as good as the original pudding!
-If you’re on a gluten free diet and you feel like you are missing out on real puddings, give this recipe a try, I promise you won’t be disappointed!
+I have tried and tested this recipe many times, and on gluten eaters!
+They thought it tastes every bit as good as a “normal” sticky toffee pudding – so if you’re on a gluten free diet, and you feel like you are missing out on real puddings, give this recipe a try.
+I promise you won’t be disappointed!

 150g Chopped Dates